AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CaexValue/IsBinaryValue.md

 CaexValue.IsBinaryValue Method
 ==============================
-AutomationML 2.1 APIDetermines if the type code derived from the Attribute datatype is a binary type.
+Determines if the type code derived from the Attribute datatype is a binary type.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)